EpEpDragon/UniNotes/Philosophy/Utilitarianism.md

 #### Strengths:
 - Consistency
 - Clear about goals of morality
-- Clear about method for determing right and wrong
+- Clear about method for determining right and wrong
 - Fundamental equality

 #### Problems: